krank/fakeys/README.md

 I use a normal Raspbian Lite setup; I find the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to be the easiest way to get started.
 I usually keep it headless, with a pre-setup wireless connection and SSH.

+Connect using the **data** port of the Pi, and connect it to the computer you want it to act as a keyboard for.

+Install git and some python libs: ```sudo apt-get install git python3-lxml python3-flask```

-When you're in the raspbian install, just clone this repo to the device.
+Then clone this repo to the device.

 ### DWC2 & Libcomposite